 Wander the Hulda Klager Lilac Gardens

-If you have love for anything floral, stop at Hulda Klager Lilac Gardens in Woodland.
-The gardens were planted by Klager herself starting in the late 1800s and has a definite Victorian garden flare.
-Wander the garden paths and you’ll see all kinds of flowers, trees and shrubbery, but of course don’t miss the lilacs, which are at their peak in late spring.
-The gardens are open all year round from 10 a.m. to 4 p.m. every day and there’s always something to see.
+If you love anything floral, stop at Hulda Klager Lilac Gardens in Woodland.
+The gardens were planted by Klager herself starting in the late 1800s and have a definite Victorian garden flare.
+Wander the garden paths and you’ll see all kinds of flowers, trees, and shrubbery.
+Of course, don’t miss the lilacs, which are at their peak in late spring.
+The gardens are open year-round, and there’s always something to see.

 07 of 08